Download a range of practice materials to assist in supporting their business and workforce through a global health emergency

 Early research is emerging that suggests an increasing future demand for flexible working (especially homeworking) as a result of employees working this extended period from home.
 There are many potential reasons for this.
 Employees may now be aware of how possible it is to work effectively from home and have learned how to use the technology that supports them to do so.
 They may have found that they have personally benefited from working from home, perhaps through reduced commuting time (and associated costs) and an improved work-life balance.

 Although there are no timescales yet in place, the Government still intends to introduce legislation to support ‘flexible working be default’.
 Whilst it is currently thought likely that employers will still be able to turn down flexible working requests where there is an operational reason for doing so, this change in legislation will also raise awareness of flexible working in general.
 Employers and HR professionals should therefore be prepared for an increase in flexible working requests in the months to come, both as a result of the pandemic and if more information becomes available about legislative changes.
 They should also be aware that if they are unable to fulfil this employee demand, this may have an impact on retention or employee engagement.

 Where an organisation is willing to see this increased demand as an opportunity, they may be able to harness a number of business and employee benefits including increased productivity, workplace inclusion, talent acquisition, employee wellbeing and sustainability.
-However, if such an opportunity is to be realised there are a number of key areas of consideration.

 Making flexible working work